Sunday, April 23, 2017

 Let's do even better this year.
 When you have something to discard, look for one of the 30 Zero Waste Stations with the black, blue and green containers.
 A "trash talker" at each station will help make sure your discards go in the right bin - and can answer any of your recycling questions.

-Sixty- to seventy-thousand people can create real transportation problems.
+Fifty- to seventy-thousand people can create real transportation problems.
 If you arrive after about 10:30 am, there is often no CAR parking close to the Park.

 Not to worry, though.
 Click here for some alternatives to keep you from being stuck behind traffic on Park Blvd. trying to get into the park to find non-existent parking spaces.